New Bearded Dragon Owner?

 The UV strip light should cover at least three quarters of the tank length so as to provide enough UV light where-ever beardie is (except when they’re hiding).
-The basking lamp should be set up at one of the tank, not in the middle,.
-This is so that you can create a temperature gradient in the tank, with one being very warm indeed and the other end being cooler.
+The basking lamp should be set up at one end of the tank, not in the middle.
+This is so that you can create a temperature gradient in the tank.
+One end being very warm indeed and the other end being cooler.

 Warm end temperature should be 38 to 43 Celsius ( 100 to 110 Fahrenheit )

 Cool end temperature should be 22 to 27 Celsius ( 72 to 80 Fahrenheit )